luchiago/dev-radar/README.md

-# Dev Radar - Omnistack Week 10.0
+# Dev Radar - Omnistack Week 10.0 :rocket:

 Week promoted by [Rocketseat](https://rocketseat.com.br/) for understanding FullStack in JavaScript (NodeJS, ReactJS and React Native) by doing an application during the week